krampu1/square/README.md

     * `make`

 ## Usage
-To use the program, you must run `Quadratic` file.
+To use the program, you must run the `Quadratic` file.

 Usage example:
 <p align="center">